ChocoTanaka/NEMTUS2023_choconaak/README.md

 # NEMTUS2023_choconaak

-This is the folder for NEMTUS HACKATHON submission
+This is the folder for NEMTUS HACKATHON submission.

+the file is in SymbolAuthenticater/SymbolAuthenticater/bin/Release/SymbolAuthenticater.exe .